Prelude to the Battle of Fort Donelson

 Failed Confederate Breakout

 On the morning of February 15, Confederate troops surged out of the fort, attacking the Union right flank, commanded by Brigadier General John McClernand.
-The Rebels drove McClernand’s men back, but they did not rout them.
+The Confederates drove McClernand’s men back, but they did not rout them.
 By early afternoon, reinforcements from the Union center arrived and stabilized the situation.

 Although a breakout was still possible, Pillow ordered his men back to their trenches to re-supply before making another attempt.
-Taking advantage of the delay, Grant ordered a counterattack on the left, forcing the Rebels back into a defensive position.
+Taking advantage of the delay, Grant ordered a counterattack on the left, forcing the Confederates back into a defensive position.
 By nightfall, the Federals reclaimed much of the ground they lost in the morning.

 Floyd and Buckner Desert

 During the night, the Confederate commanders concluded that their situation was hopeless.
 Fearing harsh reprisals for political acts they committed before the war, Floyd and Pillow turned the command over to Buckner and fled during the night to evade being captured.

 The Federals awoke the next morning, surprised to see white flags of truce flying over Fort Donelson.
 Buckner requested an armistice and asked Grant for his terms of surrender.
 Grant replied, “No terms except unconditional and immediate surrender can be accepted.”
 Buckner had reason to believe that Grant would be more generous because of their personal relationship in the Union Army before the war.
 When Grant did not yield, Bucker could only capitulate to what he termed Grant’s “ungenerous and unchivalrous terms.”